Girls Rock After School Program

 WINTER 2014 dates:

-WHO: Girls between 8 and 18 years old (3rd-12th grade).
+WHO: Bay Area Girls Rock Camp is open to self-identified girls and trans youth aged 8-18 (3rd-12th grade).
+No music experience necessary!
 All musical experience levels are welcome at GRASP and we provide all of the instruments.
 No prior musical experience is necessary.

 *Students are welcome to arrive between 3:30 and 4pm, depending on their school schedules.